 Compared to traditional POS systems that merely complete orders and payments from a standalone terminal, today's POS systems can do everything from processing credit cards using mobile devices to transmitting sales data to other software a business already uses.
 Many POS systems now come with built-in customer relationship management (CRM) features.

 Imagine never again having to manually perform CRM tasks, like inputting customer information, creating sales reports and updating customer databases in the cloud.
 These are just a few of the things POS systems with CRM functionality can do.
 By integrating POS systems with popular CRM solutions — such as Salesforce, SugarCRM and Magento, among many others — businesses can save time and money, while also growing their business by using POS data to build solid relationships with customers and deliver the best customer experience possible.
-[5 CRM Solutions for Small Businesses]
+[Read our guide on CRM for Small Business]

 Here are five ways CRM-enabled POS systems that can help your business.